 The LF-30 concept embodies the new Lexus Electrified vision and was revealed at the start of 2020 as a special commemoration of 30 years of the Lexus brand.
 Its styling displayed the advanced image expected of a battery electric vehicle, yet with artistic qualities that result in a futuristic form.
 Meanwhile, the LF-30’s interior assertively weaves in autonomous driving and other new technologies that aim to highlight the distinctive Lexus personality and world view.

 Performance is rooted in our tried and trusted hybrid systems but enhanced with the latest EV technologies.
 Precise regulation of the in-wheel electric motors is said to deliver a fundamental leap in vehicle performance, offering posture control that is not possible in conventional vehicles.

 Taking our human-centred philosophy to a higher level, the cockpit design is based on a new Tazuna concept, which is inspired by the way a single rein can create mutual understanding between a horse and rider.
 The LF-30 therefore uses next-generation interfaces, such as gesture control and the presentation of vehicle information using augmented reality.
 The result is an interior that is comfortable and convenient for both driver and passengers.

 Lexus concept cars: the anomalies

 The second was the Lexus LS+ Concept that premiered at the 2017 Tokyo Motor Show.
-In some respects it is similar to the LF-FC, but whereas that car was focused more towards its fuel cell powertrain, the LS+ predicted what state-of-the-art technologies might be available in a future LS flagship saloon.
-Chief among these are automated driving capabilities that Lexus revealed are scheduled to come on stream during the early 2020s.
+In some respects it was similar to the LF-FC, but whereas that car was focused more towards its fuel cell powertrain, the LS+ predicted what state-of-the-art technologies might be available in a future LS flagship saloon.
+Chief among these were automated driving capabilities that Lexus revealed are scheduled to become available during the 2020s.

 Read more: Untold history of the Lexus LFA